"Politics in America is not a spectator sport. You have to get involved."

 Stay in Touch: Like any relationship, it is important that you make an effort to maintain a line of communication with them and their staff.
 Email or call occasionally to update them on the issues or share relevant information

-Social Media: Engage with your representatives on social media platforms such as Twitter, Facebook, and Instagram.
+Social Media: Engage with your representatives on platforms like Twitter, Facebook, and Instagram.
 Publicly expressing your views through comments, tweets, or direct messages can draw attention to the issues you care about.
 Get their social media handles.

 Use hashtags: #safeaccess4all #medicalcannabismatters #safeaccess